 Upcoming Baptismal Prep Classes

-All Baptismal Preparation Classes are usually the third Monday of the month (unless indicated) and are held at 7:00p in the Parish of Saint Michael the Archangel Rectory Conference Room.
+Baptism Preparation classes for parents are usually held the third Monday of each month at 7:00p in the Parish of Saint Michael the Archangel Rectory Conference Room.
 (Park in the driveway and come up the side ramp door of the Rectory building.)

 Godparents are welcome, if able to attend.

 Both parents are encouraged to attend the class

 and children are welcome!

 Have received all of the Sacraments of Initiation (Baptism, Eucharist, and Confirmation)

 If married, married according to the traditions of the Catholic faith and in a Catholic church

 If single, living a chaste life, that is, not "living with someone"